Maksousa/Assessment-Manager/README.md

 # Assessment-Manager
-It's to help instructors assess their students progress by using a set of standards, formulas and functions.
+It's to help instructors assess their students progress by using a set ofs standards, formulas and functions.